mbharanya/NPM-Dependency-Tree/README.md

 - 🌲 Show dev dependencies and normal dependencies in a tree structure, information is fetched asynchronously from the API
 - 💧 Select valid versions from a dropdown

+## Technologies used
+- Typescript
+- Redis
+- NodeJS
+- ExpressJS webserver
+- overnightjs for annotations
+- Docker for Redis and deployment
 ## REST API
 Types:
 ```ts